Conversion of Private Limited to Public Limited

-In the first stage, a draft prospectus is prepared by lawyers under supervision of the merchant bankers.
-This document serves the twin purpose of mandatory disclosure to potential investors as well presenting the investment thesis to convince the investors to invest in the issue.
+In the first stage, a draft prospectus is prepared by lawyers under the supervision of the merchant bankers.
+This document serves the twin purpose of mandatory disclosure to potential investors as well as presenting the investment thesis to convince the investors to invest in the issue.
 SEBI casts the responsibility of due diligence of everything written in the draft prospectus on the merchant banker.

-In the second stage the draft prospectus is filed with SEBI for approval.
+In the second stage, the draft prospectus is filed with SEBI for approval.
 The merchant banker coordinates between the company and SEBI to satisfy SEBI’s queries and gets SEBI’s approval to market the issue to investors.
-The merchant banker also coordinates with the stock exchanges to obtain their in principle approval for listing the shares
+The merchant banker also coordinates with the stock exchanges to obtain their in-principle approval for listing the shares

-Finally the issue is opened for subscription generally through the book building route for price discovery and the merchant banker tracks the progress and ensures that the applications are duly received and transmitted to the registrar for processing
+Finally, the issue is opened for subscription generally through the book building route for price discovery and the merchant banker tracks the progress and ensures that the applications are duly received and transmitted to the registrar for processing

-Lastly the application forms received are processed, shares allotted and credited to the investors’ demat accounts, refunds processed and the shares are listed on the stock exchanges for trading.
+Lastly, the application forms received are processed, shares allotted and credited to the investors’ demat accounts, refunds processed and the shares are listed on the stock exchanges for trading.
 The final updated prospectus is also filed with the registrar of companies for their records.
 This entire process is coordinated by the merchant banker with the help of the registrar.